Kong/docs.konghq.com/app/konnect/analytics/custom-reports/use-cases.md

 badge: plus
 ---

-##  Overview
 Custom reporting in {{site.konnect_saas}} gives you the power to monitor your API data in detail and export that data to CSV.

-This narrative driven tutorial will guide you through the process of creating custom reports for key API metrics using {{site.konnect_saas}} custom reports.
-Specifically this tutorial will cover building reports for the following use cases:
+This narrative driven tutorial guides you through the process of creating custom reports for key API metrics using {{site.konnect_saas}} custom reports.
+This tutorial covers building reports for the following use cases:

 * Total number of requests across an API in the current month.
 * Daily API usage for an API over the last 30 days.